xalaida/laravel-translatable/README.md

 $book->title = 'Libro sobre jirafas';
 $book->save();

-// Accessing translations
+// Reading translations
+app()->setLocale('es')
 echo $book->title; // 'Libro sobre jirafas'

 app()->setLocale('en');
 echo $book->title; // 'Book about giraffes'
 ```

+## Requirements

+- Laravel `7.0` or newer
+- PHP `7.2` or newer

 ## Installation
-1. Install a package via composer
+1. Install a package via composer.
 ```
-composer require nevadskiy/laravel-translations
+composer require nevadskiy/laravel-translatable
 ```

-2. Publish package migrations (it copies only one file into your migrations folder)
+2. Publish package migrations (it copies only one file into your migrations folder).
 ```
 php artisan vendor:publish --tag=translatable
 ```

 3. Optional.
-If you are going to use translations for models with UUID primary keys, replace the line `$table->morphs('translatable');` with `$table->uuidMorphs('translatable_id');`.
+If you are going to use translations for models with UUID primary keys, make the following:

+Replace the line `$table->morphs('translatable');` with `$table->uuidMorphs('translatable');` in the published migration.

-4. Run migrate command
+4. Run the migration command.
 ```
 php artisan migrate
 ```

 ## Making models translatable
-1. Add a `HasTranslations` trait to your models which you want to make translatable
+1. Add the `HasTranslations` trait to your models which you want to make translatable.
 ```
 <?php